The CBT online course is available to all NYS social workers (LMSWs and LCSWs), LMHCs, and CASACs in 2018*.

 Course Goals and Objectives. . .

+The CBT course has been updated for 2018.
 Participants will gain an understanding of the disease of addiction: models of addiction, outcomes of addiction, modes of treatment, ethical responsibilities to clients, CBT intervention and treatment strategies which are effective with teens and adults who use cocaine, marijuana and alcohol.
 Participants will gain applicable assessment and treatment skills.

 1. Participants will understand the incidence and prevalence of alcohol, cocaine, marijuana use in adolescent and adult populations.